 The majority of the School's current assets and liabilities are considered financial instruments.
 These assets and liabilities are reflected at fair value, or at carrying amounts that approximate fair value because of the short maturity of the instrument.
 Other financial instruments consist of long-term obligations.
 The fair value of long-term obligations is estimated based on current interest rates offered to the School for obligations with similar remaining maturities.
-The recorded value of the financial instruments approximated fair value at August 31, 2017.
+The recorded value of the financial instruments approximated fair value as of August 31, 2018 and 2017.